Gleejr/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-In this comprehensive tutorial, we take a deep dive into the entire lifecycle of a ticket, elucidating the journey from initial intake to ultimate resolution within the framework of osTicket—an open-source help desk ticketing system.
-Understanding the holistic ticket lifecycle is paramount for users seeking a nuanced grasp of how osTicket manages and streamlines the support process.
-The tutorial meticulously breaks down each phase of the ticket lifecycle, starting with the moment a ticket is initially raised or created, traversing through various stages of assignment, prioritization, communication, and collaborative resolution efforts.
-It expounds on how osTicket facilitates seamless communication between users, support agents, and other stakeholders, ensuring transparency and efficiency throughout the entire lifecycle.
-By exploring the intricacies of ticket management within osTicket, this tutorial aims to equip users with a comprehensive understanding of how to optimize the platform for effective issue tracking, resolution, and overall help desk management.<br />
+This tutorial delves into osTicket's ticket lifecycle, from intake to resolution.
+It breaks down each phase—creation, assignment, prioritization, communication, and resolution—emphasizing osTicket's role in seamless communication between users and support agents.
+The tutorial ensures a nuanced understanding of how osTicket streamlines support, enhancing transparency and efficiency.
+It equips users to optimize the platform for effective issue tracking, resolution, and overall help desk management.<br />

 <h2>Video Demonstration</h2>